 You can get a taste of the style from these videos on YouTube:

-Here is the schedule for the United Note Singers and Associated Note Singers for 2019.
+Here is the 2019 schedule for the United Note Singers, the Associated Note Singers, and the Middle Georgia and Griffin Note Singers.
 You can also find these singings on our upcoming singings page.
 Singings are at 2:00 PM unless otherwise noted.
 Click the link for each singing to open a Google Map to it.

 For more information, contact Joyce Hammock, jvhammock -at- yahoo -dot- com